Hyundai Motor capacity constraints place China market share under pressure

 Along with affiliate Kia Motors, Hyundai Motor ranks third in China but its factories are running at full throttle, meaning it will fail to keep pace with the Chinese market’s expected growth in 2015, the source said.

 “Hyundai expects to underperform the Chinese market this year.
-There is no new factory running,” he said on condition of anonymity because he was not authorized to speak to the media.
+There is no new factory running,” he said on condition of anonymity because he was not authorised to speak to the media.

 A Hyundai spokesman declined to comment on the 2015 sales outlook for China.